-Hookworm infection is a condition caused by roundworms that affects the small intestine and lungs.
+Hookworm infection is caused by roundworms.
+The disease affects the small intestine and lungs.

-The disorder is caused by infestation with the following roundworms:
+The infection is caused by infestation with any of the following roundworms:

-The first two roundworms affect humans only.
-The last two types also occur in animals.
+The first 2 roundworms affect humans only.
+The last 2 types also occur in animals.

 Hookworm disease is common in the moist tropics and subtropics.
-It affects about 1 billion people worldwide.
 In developing nations, the disease leads to the death of many children by increasing their risk for infections that their bodies would normally fight off.

 There is very little risk of getting the disease in the United States because of advances in sanitation and waste control.
-The important factor in getting the disease is walking where people who have hookworm have made feces.
+The important factor in getting the disease is walking barefoot on ground where there are feces of people who have hookworm.

-The larvae (immature form of the worm) get into the skin.
+The larvae (immature form of the worm) enter the skin.
 The larvae move to the lungs via the bloodstream and enter the airways.
-The worms are about 1/2 inch long.
+The worms are about one half inch long.

-After traveling up the windpipe, the larva are swallowed.
+After traveling up the windpipe, the larvae are swallowed.
 After the larvae are swallowed, they infect the small intestine.
 They develop into adult worms and live there for 1 or more years.
+The worms attach to the intestinal wall and suck blood, which results in iron deficiency anemia and protein loss.
 Adult worms and larvae are released in the feces.

 The goals of treatment are to:

-Parasite-killing medications such as albendazole, mebendazole, or pyrantel pamoate are usually prescribed.
-Ivermectin, used for other worm infections, does not work for hookworm infections.
+Parasite-killing drugs such as albendazole, mebendazole, or pyrantel pamoate are often prescribed.

-Symptoms and complications of anemia are treated as they arise.
-The doctor will likely recommend increasing the amount of protein in your diet.
+Symptoms and complications of anemia are treated, if needed.
+The health care provider will likely recommend increasing the amount of protein in your diet.

 You will have a complete recovery if you get treated before serious complications develop.
 Treatment gets rid of the infection.

-Call for an appointment with your health care provider if symptoms of hookworm infection develop.
+Call for an appointment with your provider if symptoms of hookworm infection develop.

 Handwashing and wearing shoes will reduce the likelihood of infection.

-Kazura JW.
-Nematode infections.
-In: Goldman L, Ausiello D, eds.
+Diemert DJ.
+Intestinal nematode infections.
+In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
-23rd ed.
-Philadelphia, PA: Saunders Elsevier; 2007:chap 378.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 357.

-Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.